muratk5n/thirdwave/en/README.md

 26.7 million dollars for 100 m3 storage.
 At 250 bars H2 has energy
 density is 700 kwh/m3, this is 70 MWh of storage.
 It's pretty cheap.
-The equivalent lion battery install would cost $44 million.
+The equivalent lion battery install would cost over $50 million.

 ---